How to Use Dog Photos to Boost Your Dating App Success

 1. Dogs Make You Instantly More Approachable

-A smiling selfie with your pup signals warmth, friendliness, and a down-to-earth personality.
-In contrast to the usual gym selfies or car shots, dog photos show that you're nurturing and emotionally available—qualities many people are subconsciously looking for in a partner.
+A smiling selfie with your dog signals warmth, friendliness, and a down-to-earth personality.
+Unlike the typical gym selfies or car shots, dog photos show you're nurturing and emotionally available—qualities that many people subconsciously look for in a partner.

 2. They’re the Perfect Icebreaker